NDavidsonLab/onboarding/onboarding.md

 - self-reflection.
 What do you regard as your strengths and as areas where you need improvement?

 The report should be in the form of a plain text file, markdown file, or PDF and the file should be called lastname-reflection-yearmonth (e.g. Davidson-reflection-202308.txt).
-Submit the report in a direct message to Milton via slack.
+Submit the report in a direct message to Natalie via slack.
 <!-- How does this work at CU? - During the summer, graduate students are required to complete CU's individual development plan (IDP). -->
 <!-- Post-docs must complete an IDP prior to their annual contract renewal. -->
 <!-- This document covers more in-depth content than the regular triannual self reflection; therefore, the IDP can be used as a replacement annual report for that cycle. -->